zhuanjia113/FL3K/README.md

-# This code implements the keypoint detection function in the paper "A Fast and Lightweight Unsupervised 3D Keypoint Detector".
+# This code implements the keypoint detection function in the paper "A Fast and Lightweight 3D Keypoint Detector".